What Is Inventory Days on Hand (DOH)? How to Calculate and Improve It

 DOH = (Average Inventory Value / COGS) * 365

-• Average Inventory Value: Total value of inventory (beginning and ending inventory) over a specific period divided by the number of periods (e.g., an average of monthly inventory values).
+• Average Inventory Value: The total value of inventory (beginning inventory + ending inventory) divided by 2.

 • COGS: The cost of goods sold during the same period.